Ivordir/YALPS/README.md

     /**
      * In rare cases, the solver can cycle.
-     * This is usually the case when the number of pivots exceeds `maxPivots`.
+     * This is assumed to be the case when the number of pivots exceeds `maxPivots`.
-     * Alternatively, setting this to `true` will cause
-     * the solver to explicitly check for cycles.
+     * Setting this to `true` will cause the solver to explicitly check for cycles and stop early if one is found.
      * The default value is `false`.
      */
     checkCycles?: boolean